 A better approach for published cities and towns is to provide them as backdrop information for an adventure or campaign.
 This is done with Waterdeep in Dragon Heist, which is an excellent mix between city write-up and city adventure, or with Port Nyanzaru in Tomb of Annihilation.
 They capture the atmosphere of the town or city, and provide detail on locations and NPCs encountered in the adventure, but they do not exhaustively detail the rest.
 Once you played these adventures, all those sites are familiar, and you can expand upon them and add to the city.

-An alternative approach is to zoom in on just one quarter in the metropolis for an adventure, as is done in Thirds of Purloined Vellum (Dungeon #88).
+An alternative approach is to zoom in on just one ward in the metropolis, as is done in the adventure Thirds of Purloined Vellum (Dungeon #88).
 The adventure provided a city stat block for the city as background, and, instead of describing the entire city, focused only on the district where the adventure locations were placed.
 There, every house was distinct, and for the ones where the action happens (break-ins etc) there are detail floor plans with key.

 Building your own city